MiguelMSandin/SSNetworks/README.md

 The output has been exported to `nets/FILE_allAgainstAll.similarities`.

+>**Note1**: If you are using protein sequences you should change line 13-14 and 19-20.
-Consider other local alignment algorithms such as 'Diamond' ([Buchfink et al. 2014](https://www.nature.com/articles/nmeth.3176)), that it has been tested to be almost as accurate as BLAST and three times faster.
+>**Note2**: Consider other local alignment algorithms such as 'Diamond' ([Buchfink et al. 2014](https://www.nature.com/articles/nmeth.3176)), that it has been tested to be almost as accurate as BLAST and three times faster.
 Also, depending on your scientific question you might be interested in **global** similarity comparison instead; consider using `vsearch --allpairs_global` ([Rognes et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27781170/)) or any other algorithm for a different similarity identity.

 #### 1.2_blastnClean.py
 Now we should remove reciprocal hits (i.e.; A-B=B-A) from the blastn search, and we can do that with the script `1.2_blastnClean.py` as follows: